Build and maintain momentum

 If certain teammates still seem hesitant, read Inspire team confidence for more tips on how to address questions or concerns.

-As your team gains confidence with Asana, you might see opportunities to get other teams on board.
-Here are a few ways to continue the momentum:
+As your team gains confidence with Asana, you might see opportunities to add even more workflows and get other teams on board.
+To jumpstart your momentum, here are more tips to help you introduce other teams to Asana:

 Meet your team where they are